tensorflow/minigo/cc/README.md

 but instead of installing the Tensorflow package, it extracts the generated C++ headers into the `cc/tensorflow` subdirectory of the repo.
 The script then builds the required Tensorflow shared libraries and copies them to the same directory.
-The tensorflow cc\_library build target in cc/BUILD pulls these header & library files together into a format the Bazel understands how to link against.
+The tensorflow cc\_library build target in `cc/BUILD` pulls these header and library files together into a format the Bazel understands how to link against.

 ## Building